The Bomb before the Calm

 Ride Summary

-Descending: more!
+Descending: rather more!

 Difficulty: medium-easy

-Link to workout in Strava will have to wait
+Link to workout in Strava

-It was not in fact closed, but the sign was still wrong this morning
+The campground was not in fact closed, but the sign was still wrong this morning

 Leaving British Columbia felt like less of an event than crossing the timezone border, but I still snapped some pictures of the signs on my way through.